rogerfarrell/Notes/Vim-tips.md

 # Vim tips

+## To do

+- [ ] Read and process this great article about GREP in Vim: <https://thevaluable.dev/regular-expression-basics-vim-grep/>

 ## Find/replace

-- Immediately after searching a pattern with `/` use `c//e` to replace the currently highlit match.
+- Immediately after searching a pattern with `/` use `c//e` to replace the currently highlighted match.
+- Refer to `:help pattern-atoms` for some basic info about Vim's default GREP flavor.

 ## Multiplexing